Near Nuremberg, 2006

 I was once hired as a consultant to analyze and assess test-processes of a German automobile manufacturer.

-Several companies were involved and responsible for various kinds of work packages (I was myself hired by a subcontractor of the real consultant company.
+Several companies were involved and responsible for various kinds of work packages (I was myself hired by a subcontractor of the actual consultant company.
 The team was hastily assembled and in reality not very experienced, as a matter of fact).

 The project was poorly organized from the beginning.
 Some tasks were well-defined, but most weren’t.
 It was more like a straw-fire of activism, generated by the new legislation and a new type of vehicle-platform which was in the process of development.